Founding a Scholarship at La Roche University

 donations, and additional donations can be made to the fund at any time.
 Some donors use annual scholarships as a way

-to make regular gifts to the College that go to work immediately to assist
+to make regular gifts to the University that go to work immediately to assist

 students, and the donors replenish the funds in the scholarship account with